verlaine-muhungu/developer-roadmap/src/data/roadmaps/technical-writer/content/required-skills@8rjUZ9NZPGwVRGmk6Dlyb.md

 6. **Attention to Detail**: They should be detail-oriented to create clean, high-quality content.

 7. **Organization Skills**: They should have the ability to manage multiple projects and consistently meet deadlines.

+8.  **Visual storytelling** : Being able to simplify complex topics with infographics with a simple jargon and analogies.